Skip to main content

 Prerequisite

-Not all Semgrep rules or rulesets make use of taint tracking.
+Not all Semgrep rules or rulesets make use of dataflow traces, or taint tracking.
 Ensure that you have a ruleset, such as the default ruleset added in your Policies page.
 If this ruleset is not added, go to https://semgrep.dev/p/default, and then click Add to Policy.
 You can add rules that use taint tracking from Semgrep Registry.

 • If the default Group by Rule is enabled, click View details icon on the card of the finding.
 Click View details if Group by Rule is enabled